Information

 He began his career as a painter, represented by Conner Contemporary Art, now Conner Smith, in Washington, D.C., from 1999 - 2005.
 Prior to coming to the Hartford Art School, Wollner taught drawing and printmaking at the Museum of Fine Arts, Boston, and visual communication studies at the New Mexico Highlands University.
 He entered the graphic design industry in 2001, working at start-ups in Boston, Mass.

-He eventually started Wollner Design, an independent design consulting business, and remains involved with this business today.
-Wollner Design creates pieces for web and mobile apps, print collateral, and identity branding.
-He currently rebranded the Armenian Museum of America in Watertown, MA and launched Color Chain, an exciting new color blending mobile app for creative professionals.
+He eventually started Wollner Design, an independent design consulting business, but mostly remains active as an freelance consultant.
+Andy designs magazines, creates pieces for web and mobile apps, various print collateral, and identity branding.
+Once of his favorite jobs was rebranding the Armenian Museum of America in Watertown, MA.
+He launched Color Chain, an exciting color blending app for students and creative professionals.
+He recently started doing freelance work for Yale University.